LE7ELS001/VariationJam/README.md

 <h4>Game 3: Treasure<h4>
   In this game, use W A S D to move player 1; use UP-ARROW, DOWN-ARROW, LEFT-ARROW, RIGHT-ARROW to move player 2.
 When your character touch the mechanism floor, the relevant door will open.
 In this project, I used label to connect the door and mechanism.
 About the door animation, I tried to change the size at the beginning, but found that the tiles' original X, Y is on the left top, so I change the color alpha value to implement that.

+<h5>Extra<h5>
+  I don't know what happen to my repository, my preload path is "assets/xxx/xxx", I tried "../assets/xxx" before, and image keeps failing to load.
+So I create another repository and copy my project and put all image in main file, problem solve.
+So confused.
 ## Credits

 This bit should describe what tools were used.
 For example: